 Where will the trials take place?

-There are plans to trial enclosed beaver releases in the Eden Valley and in South Cumbria.
+In January 2020, a licence was granted for a trial enclosed beaver release in the Eden Valley and another licence is pending approval in South Cumbria.
 Feasibility studies will be undertaken at other potential sites across the county.

 Do you want to see free-living beavers in Cumbria?